osmosis-labs/docs/docs/osmosis-core/modules/superfluid/README.md

 currently contains:

-- `MinimumRiskFactor` which is an sdk.Dec that represents the discount to apply to all superfluid staked modules when calcultating their staking power.
+- `MinimumRiskFactor` which is an sdk.Dec that represents the discount to apply to all superfluid staked modules when calculating their staking power.
 For example, if a specific denom has an OSMO equivalent value of 100 OSMO, but the the `MinimumRiskFactor` param is 0.05, then the denom will only get 95 OSMO worth of staking power